spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/click-and-collect-feature-walkthrough/product-offer-service-point-availability-subdomain-walkthrough.md

 | ProductOfferServicePointAvailabilityStorage                    | vendor/spryker/product-offer-service-point-availability-storage                      |
 | ProductOfferServicePointAvailabilityStorageExtension           | vendor/spryker/product-offer-service-point-availability-storage-extension            |

-## 2. Extension point for calculating product offer service availability
+## 2. Extension point for calculating the availability of a product offer at a service point.

-The plugin is used to calculate product offer service point availability based on a specific needs.
+The plugin is used to calculate product offer availability at the service point based on specific needs.

 **\Spryker\Client\ProductOfferServicePointAvailabilityCalculatorStorageExtension\Dependency\Plugin\ProductOfferServicePointAvailabilityCalculatorStrategyPluginInterface**

-The example of implementation:
+An example:

 **\Spryker\Client\ClickAndCollectExample\Plugin\ExampleClickAndCollectProductOfferServicePointAvailabilityCalculatorStrategyPlugin**

 The plugin calculates product offer availabilities per service point for each item in request based on the provided conditions.

-## 3. Extension point for filtering product offer service availability
+## 3. Extension point for filtering data about the availability of a product offer at a service point.

 Provides ability to filter product offer service point availability collection by provided criteria.
 The plugin gets executed after a list of `ProductOfferServicePointAvailabilityResponseItemTransfer` is created.

 **\Spryker\Client\ProductOfferServicePointAvailabilityStorageExtension\Dependency\Plugin\ProductOfferServicePointAvailabilityFilterPluginInterface**

-The example of implementation:
+An example:

 **\Spryker\Client\ProductOfferShipmentTypeAvailabilityStorage\Plugin\ProductOfferServicePointAvailabilityStorage\ShipmentTypeProductOfferServicePointAvailabilityFilterPlugin**

-The plugin filters product offer service point availability transfers by shipment type.
+The plugin filters product offer availability data at the service point by shipment type in case of its existence in the criteria of the availability request.